eag1ex/trello-angular/readme.md

 ***

 ##### -- Remarks --
-* Not a complete project
 * View card and edit view are the same form
-* Not tested for mobile
 * You need to setup your own SMTP to use and test ./nodemailer/
 * Go to ./nodemailer/server.js > update your SMTP settings!
+* Tested and works on Linux and Windows
+* Bower files are installed in ./public dir, and used by "wiredep"
 ***

 ###### To be completed ?
 * Not a complete project
 * View card and edit view are the same form
 * Not tested for mobile
-*
+* A little glich with bootstrap ui Modal vs Bootstrap alpha 4 - the transition not smooth

 ***